lucaferrari77/SyncLakehouses/README.md

    a. it only contains Delta tables

 **Files** can be easilly synced by copying all the new folder/files from the primary environment to the secondary one.
-You can recognize new or modified files and folders by the last modify date provided by onelake [Example](Notebooks/SyncLakehouse_Files.ipynb)
+You can recognize new or modified files and folders by the last modify date provided by onelake.
+[Example](Notebooks/SyncLakehouse_Files.ipynb)

 **Tables**, it's a different story and there are considerations you might want to go through related to the Delta format: